high/low stomach acid

 Stomach acid is another lengthy topic.
 Holistic Nutrition Schools talk about stomach acid quite a lot as they are preparing practitioners for the large number of clients who are on GERD medication used to reduce stomach acid.
 I have met several clients on stomach acid lowering meds.
 One of the challenges is that typical high stomach acid symptoms like burning/heartburn sensations can also mean low stomach acid.
 Once you have medically ruled out the presence of H. Pylori bacteria responsible for ulcers and/or structural issues, you have many options available.

-As time goes by, and years of processed food eating have passed, stomach acid can become very sluggish especially if there has been a lack of [Continue reading…]
+As time goes by, and years of processed food eating have passed, stomach acid can become very sluggish especially if there has been a lack of whole food in the [Continue reading…]

 This is one of the most popular questions a nutritionist is asked.
 How can i improve my mood?
 This topic is vast and i always stress that disciplinary practices like meditation and deep breathing exercises or physical movement exercises like Tai Chi are excellent for calming the mind and enhancing mood.
 Even 10 minutes spent in a guided meditation in the morning which you can select from the internet keeps your mood elevated for most of the day.
 When it comes to food, it gets complicated.
 All foods which enhance brain function like fish oils usually help.
 B12 or a Multi‑B supplement brings relief to most people.
 They feel calmer and sharper at the same time.
 Some people do not [Continue reading…]

 I made this recipe for a demo class when I attended IHN; I modified a classic-type dish and made it into a vegan dish.
 It was a big hit even amongst all the non-vegans!
 I hope you will enjoy it too.

 450 gram bag of Kamut Pasta (you’ll get brownie points for nutritional pasta choice)